 A versatile Norwegian defender whose quiet excellence was crucial to Manchester United's historic 1999 treble-winning season.

-Ronny Johnsen's career is a study in adaptability and understated class.
-The tall, composed defender emerged from the Norwegian leagues, his performances for Lillestrøm earning a move to Besiktas before catching the eye of Alex Ferguson.
-At Manchester United, he was never the flashiest name in a squad of stars, but his intelligence and ability to play both as a centre-back and a defensive midfielder provided Ferguson with invaluable tactical flexibility.
-His partnership with Jaap Stam was formidable, and his calm presence was essential during the grueling 1998-99 campaign.
-Though injuries later hampered his time in England, his contribution to that legendary season secured his place in football lore.
+Ronny Johnsen emerged from the Norwegian leagues, his performances for Lillestrøm earning a move to Besiktas before catching the eye of Alex Ferguson.
+The tall, composed defender played both centre-back and defensive midfielder for Manchester United, providing Ferguson with invaluable tactical flexibility.
+His partnership with Jaap Stam was formidable, and his calm presence was essential during the 1998-99 campaign, when United won the Premier League, FA Cup, and Champions League.
+Johnsen scored in the 1999 Champions League semi-final against Juventus.
+Injuries later hampered his time in England, but his contribution to that treble-winning season secured his place in football history.
+He later played for Aston Villa and Newcastle United before retiring.
+He earned 24 caps for Norway, scoring three goals.

 1965–1980